AirielShah/dsm1_wed_fri_Blog/posts/Week01s1.md

 ---
-title: My First Class Blog!
+title: My is my blog post for week 1 session 1!
 published_at: 2024-03-06T15:00:00.000Z
 snippet: This is an excerpt of my first blog post.
 disable_html_sanitization: true